-As at December 31, 2022 the Company had working capital of \$1,970,036.
-These consolidated financial statements have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business operations for the foreseeable future.
+As at December 31, 2023 the Company had working capital of \$2,794,912.
 To date the Company has not earned any revenue and is considered to be in the exploration stage.
 The Company's operations are funded from equity financings which are dependent upon many external factors and may be difficult to secure or raise when required.
-Management considers that the Company has adequate resources to maintain its core operations and conduct planned exploration programs on its existing exploration and evaluation assets for the next twelve months.
-However, the Company recognizes that exploration expenditures may change with ongoing results and, as a result, it may be required to obtain additional financing.
+As at December 31, 2023 management considers the Company has adequate resources to maintain its core operations and conduct planned exploration programs on its existing exploration and evaluation assets and discharge its obligations as they become due in the next twelve month.
+The Company recognizes that exploration expenditures may change with ongoing results and, as a result, it may be required to obtain additional financing.
 While the Company has been successful in securing financings in the past there can be no assurance that it will be able to do so in the future.